The full text of the initiative is below, or you can download a copy:

 The City shall make appropriate changes to its labor contracts to incorporate the new positions.
 The employment requirements stated here shall remain in effect until the City has done so.

 One Coordinator shall be hired per City Council District.
-At the time of hire, Coordinators must have been residents of the district in which they are hired for a minimum of thirty (30) days.
-Coordinators shall promote the Democratic Budgeting Program to the public, serve as liaisons between Neighborhood Assemblies and City officials, hire and oversee the work of Organizers, support the Directors, administer Neighborhood Assembly Budgets to Directors within their district, and ensure that educational and informational materials are appropriately and sufficiently prepared for Neighborhood Assemblies.
+At the time of hire, Coordinators must have been residents of the district in which they are hired for a minimum of three hundred sixty-five (365) consecutive days.
+Coordinators shall promote the People's Budget Program to the public, serve as liaisons between Neighborhood Assemblies and City officials, hire and oversee the work of Organizers, support the Directors, schedule and facilitate Congress of Directors meetings at the request of Congress of Directors, administer Neighborhood Assembly Budgets set forth in Section 821.6 to Directors within their district, manage records of Eligible Budget Voters, and ensure that educational and informational materials are appropriately and sufficiently prepared for and gathered from Neighborhood Assemblies.

 Section 819.
 Congress of Directors

-The executive of the Democratic Budgeting Program is the Congress of Directors.
+The executive board of the People's Budget Program is the Congress of Directors.
 The Congress of Directors is made up of all Neighborhood Assembly Directors.
-It will meet at least twice a year.
-All Directors must attend or send an alternate.
-Meetings will be open to the public.
+It shall meet at least twice a year.
+All Directors shall attend or send an alternate.
+Meetings shall be open to the public.

-The Congress of Directors’ functions include: 1) overseeing personnel; 2) overseeing the Democratic Budgeting Program Fund; 3) making as indicated herein certain minor adjustments in the functioning of the Democratic Budgeting Program; 4) receiving, compiling, and preparing for citywide vote proposals from Neighborhood Assemblies that involve substantive changes in the functioning of the Democratic Budgeting Program; 5) overseeing the City Budget Vote; and 6) facilitating the exchange of information between City agencies/departments and the Neighborhood Assemblies.
+The Congress of Directors' functions include: 1) overseeing staff; 2) overseeing the People's Budget Program Fund; 3) receiving, compiling, and preparing for citywide vote proposals from Neighborhood Assemblies that involve substantive changes in the functioning of the People's Budget Program; 4) overseeing the City Budget Vote; and 5) facilitating the exchange of information between City agencies/departments and the Neighborhood Assemblies.
 The Congress of Directors may form committees to perform these functions.
-Such committees shall be created pursuant to the decision-making process in Section 819.2.
+Such committees shall be created pursuant to the decision-making process in Section 819(2).

 (2) Congress of Directors Decision-making

-The Congress of Directors will make decisions based upon majority rule, save for decisions for which a different process is specified herein.
+The Congress of Directors shall make decisions based upon majority rule, except for decisions for which a different process is specified herein.
 For specific decisions, the Congress of Directors may adopt a decision process with a higher threshold for agreement than majority rule.
 A simple majority of Directors must be present for quorum.

 (3) Amending the Democratic Budgeting Program

-Unless specifically stated, any minor changes in the Democratic Budgeting Program may be decided by the Congress of Directors.
 More substantive changes which require a citywide vote work just like agency/department-specific proposals, except that such proposals go to the Congress of Directors instead of to a Citywide Committee.
-These items are included in the City Budget Vote.
+These amendments are included in the City Budget Vote.

 Section 820.
 Citywide Committees

-The purpose of Citywide Committees is to receive and synthesize agency/department-specific program proposals from Neighborhood Assemblies and to make proposals regarding the use of special (i.e. non-general) funds.
-The Citywide Committees will make monthly reports to the Neighborhood Assemblies.
+The purpose of Citywide Committees is to receive and synthesize agency/department-specific program proposals from Neighborhood Assemblies and to make proposals regarding the use of special (i.e., non-general) funds.
+The Citywide Committees shall make monthly reports to the Neighborhood Assemblies.

 The Citywide Committee for a given agency/department is established once one of the following occurs: 1) at least one (1) Neighborhood Assembly in each City Council District approves a proposal specifically focused on that agency/department, or 2) a set of Directors that includes at least one (1) Director from each City Council District calls for the formation of such a Citywide Committee.